eait-itig/commarp/README.md

 5. Router R decapsulates the ARP request from inside the ping reply from Host B
-6. Router R generates an ARP reply using it's own Ethernet address as the ARP hardware address to use
+6. Router R generates an ARP reply using it's own Ethernet address as the ARP hardware address to use for host B
 7. Router R sends the generated ARP reply to Host A

 Subsequent IPv4 communication from host A to host B is sent via router R.